2022 Russian crude oil price cap sanctions: Price Cap price

 Price cap review mid January 2023.
-With Russian Urals oil trading well below the Cap price, reducing Russian revenue, not all countries are willing to undertake the political trading to get agreement on a lower price cap at this time, preferring to wait and see how the cap on refined oil, due to come into effect on 5 February will work.
+With Russian Urals oil trading well below the Cap price, reducing Russian revenue, not all countries are willing to undertake the political trading to get agreement on a lower price cap at this time, preferring to wait and see how the cap on refined oil, due to come into effect on 5 February would work.
 G7 countries have agreed that the next review would be in March 2023 after the refined oil products price cap is set.

-Reactions
+No change was made in March or April and reviews ceased.

+Initial reactions

 China

+The pipeline to China is not affected by the sanctions, which only concerns shipped oil.
+The eastern oil is a higher quality than the western Urals oil, attracts a higher price and represents about 20-30% of Russia's production.

 Whilst China has not joined in the price cap it appears that they are increasing purchases from Russia whilst using the cap to argue for lower prices for future deliveries.
 The Chinese company COSCO Shipping appears to have pulled out of shipping oil from Far East Russian ports since 5 December where oil shipments have fallen by 50%.
 A Chinese shipping company believes China could divert up to 18 supertankers and 16 smaller Aframax tankers in 2023 which could transport 110m barrels per annum, being 10% of shipped Russian Urals oil.

-Cyprus, Greece and Malta

-Cyprus reported that in two months from the beginning of October 2022, around 20% (900,000 gross tonnes) of their flagged oil tanker fleet have departed, by changing their registry.
-Higher losses being recorded in Greek and Maltese fleets.

 India

-India have rejected the price cap and Russia has offered to help India build oil tankers to enable them to ship Russian oil directly to India, bypassing the sanctions.
-In December India was buying around one shipload of 1m bpd.
-During December India increased Russian oil imports, receiving a discount of USD12-15pb which is around USD7pb higher discount than in October, giving a buy price below the price cap.
+India has rejected the price cap, and Russia supported India's tanker fleet to enable them to ship Russian oil directly to India, bypassing the sanctions.
+In late 2022, India was buying around one shipload of 1m bpd.
+During December India increased Russian oil imports, receiving a discount of US$12-15pb which is around US$7pb higher discount than in October, giving a buy price below the price cap.
 Imports from Russia in 2022 totalled 33.4m tonnes (250m barrels).

-Indian importers of Russian crude oil report considerable paperwork is being required to prove that the oil they buy is less than the sanction cap price in order to obtain shipping and insurance facilities.

-Japan

-Japan managed to reduce their import of Russian oil by 56%, reducing it to just 1.46% of its oil imports in 2022.

-Norway

-On 8 December 2022 Norway announced that it was joining the price cap sanctioning countries.
+In 2023 as the price of Russian crude oil passed the price cap of $60, the third largest bank in India, the State Bank of India, advised that it would not process transactions in breach of the price cap, leading to billions being blocked in India, with Russia not being able to remit the money back to Russia or spend it elsewhere.
+This led in December 2023 to a suspension of most oil deliveries to India.